celebrating Chocolate Mint Day with Mordens’ Chocolate

 But that doesn’t stop Mordens’ from coming up with new creations to entice their customers.
 I fell in love with the “Bear Claws,” a disc of soft caramel topped with a thin layer of hardened vanilla ganache, and adorned with salted roasted cashews to signify the bear’s claws.

 I think many Manitobans are like me, and have driven by the Sargent Avenue location of Mordens’ Chocolate in Winnipeg many times, but have never taken the time to stop in.
 But now that I’ve been, and have taken the time to taste my way through the offerings, I enjoyed the trip down memory lane and the experience of once again feeling like a kid in a candy store!
-I encourage you to do the same, the next time you find yourself in the West End of Winnipeg.
+I encourage you to do the same, the next time you find yourself in the West End of Winnipeg, or if you’re looking for a truly Winnipeg-flavoured gift to bring home on your chocolate travels.